Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging: Abstract

 \section{Abstract}

-The latest X-ray photon-counting computed tomography (PCCT) for extremity allows multi-energy high-resolution (HR) imaging for tissue characterization and material decomposition.
-However, both radiation dose and imaging speed need improvement for contrast-enhanced and other studies.
-Despite the success of deep learning methods for 2D few-view reconstruction, applying them to HR volumetric reconstruction of extremity scans for clinical diagnosis has been limited due to GPU memory constraints, training data scarcity, and domain gap issues.
-In this paper, we propose a deep learning-based approach for PCCT image reconstruction at halved dose and doubled speed in a New Zealand clinical trial.
-Particularly, we present a patch-based volumetric refinement network to alleviate the GPU memory limitation, train network with synthetic data, and use model-based iterative refinement to bridge the gap between synthetic and real-world data.
-The simulation and phantom experiments demonstrate consistently improved results under different acquisition conditions on both in- and off-domain structures using a fixed network.
-The image quality of 8 patients from the clinical trial are evaluated by three radiologists in comparison with the standard image reconstruction with a full-view dataset.
-It is shown that our proposed approach is essentially identical to or better than the clinical benchmark in terms of diagnostic image quality scores.
-Our approach has a great potential to improve the safety and efficiency of PCCT without compromising image quality.
+X-ray photon-counting computed tomography (PCCT) for extremity allows multi-energy high-resolution (HR) imaging but its radiation dose can be further improved.
+Despite the great potential of deep learning techniques, their application in HR volumetric PCCT reconstruction has been challenged by the large memory burden, training data scarcity, and domain gap issues.
+In this paper, we propose a deep learning-based approach for PCCT image reconstruction at halved dose and doubled speed validated in a New Zealand clinical trial.
+Specifically, we design a patch-based volumetric refinement network to alleviate the GPU memory limitation, train network with synthetic data, and use model-based iterative refinement to bridge the gap between synthetic and clinical data.
+Our results in a reader study of 8 patients from the clinical trial demonstrate a great potential to cut the radiation dose to half that of the clinical PCCT standard without compromising image quality and diagnostic value.